 - Indoor garbage pails should be regularly disinfected.

 - Old books, newspapers and clothing should be discarded or donated rather than stored.

 - Water damaged carpets and wall or ceiling boards should be thrown out.

 We offer blood allergy testing at all our clinics.
 With the lab-work, you will be able to determine what kind of substances could be your specific triggers.
 Tests can be done for common allergens such as plant pollen, molds, dust mites, animal dander an various foods such as peanuts, eggs, wheat, shellfish and milk.
 Walk-in to any of our clinics and talk to our providers.
-No appointment is necessary at our clinics and you’ll only wait minutes to be seen.
+No appointment is necessary at our clinics and you can see the doctor right away.
 You can call ahead at (917) 310-3371 and let us know you’re on the way or you can check in online.